imarinfr/opi-all/README.md

 ---
-title: "OPI Server 3.0"
+title: "OPI-JOVP Server"
 output:
   html_document:
     toc: true
     number_sections: true
 ---

-# OPI Server 3.0
+# OPI-JOVP Server

 Created by Iv&aacute;n Mar&iacute;n-Franch and Andrew Turpin commencing October 2022.

 ## Description

-This is a complete re-write of the <a href="https://perimetry.org/opi">Open Perimetry Interface</a> middleware (or "OPI server") and some associated changes to the <a href="https://cran.r-project.org/web/packages/OPI/index.html">OPI R package</a> to allow for use on screen-based devices such as phones,
+This is a new <a href="https://perimetry.org/opi">Open Perimetry Interface</a> middleware (or "OPI server") and some associated changes to the <a href="https://cran.r-project.org/web/packages/OPI/index.html">OPI R package</a> to allow for use on screen-based devices such as phones,